 Consolidation of the Collie coal mining industry to two producers in 1960 was the start of a rationalisation that culminated in the purchase of the Company by Wesfarmers in 1989.
-Underground mining ceased in 1994 but production increased with the commencement of the Premier Mine in 1996.
-The mine has continued to produce to this day and was acquired by Yangzhou in 2011 and has been managed by Yancoal Australia since then.
+Underground mining ceased in 1994 but production increased with the commencement of the Premier Mine in 1996, which continues to produce to this day.
+The Company was acquired by Yangzhou in 2011 and has been managed by Yancoal Australia since then.

 Total production from 1950 to 2016 has been in more than 100 million tonnes.

 After WWII, most of the Collie coal mines were coming to the end of their lives and further exploration for resources and new mine development was required.
 The scarcity of timber on the Goldfields, due to harvesting for fuel, prompted the formation of a Syndicate in 1947 to develop coal leases at Collie to provide this energy shortfall.